I was stranded at sea on a cruise ship. Now I'm owed $37,000

 Princess Cruises director of public relations, Negin Kamali, told CNN that guests had been updated on the refund process via social media and email.

-CJ Hayden with partner Dave Herniko on the Pacific Princess cruise ship.
+CJ Hayden with partner Dave Herninko on the Pacific Princess cruise ship.

 Courtesy CJ Hayden